Pop quiz: which fictional office team most resembles your own?

 2. They’re actually happy at work

-Effective teamwork and higher morale go hand in hand.
+Effective team collaboration and higher morale go hand in hand.
 In fact, 54% of workers3 will stay with a company longer when they’ve achieved a sense of belonging and community.
 In short, strong teamwork results in loyalty.

 3. They focus on individual strengths